-The hybrid approach to ARM design was pioneered in California.
-The restriction on rate case frequency there has encouraged a great deal of ARM design experimentation.
-The hybrid approach has been found to be adaptable to the diverse cost trajectories of California's gas and electric utilities and has been used from time to time before and after the restructuring of the electric power industry.
+20 A hybrid approach to ARM design was pioneered in California which has been used 21 there periodically since the 1980s.
+Indexing applies to revenue for O&M expenses while 22 revenue for capital costs is based on forecasts.
+A number of tools have been used to simplify 23 capex forecasts, including taking an average of recent historical capex or the capex approved for 24 the forward test year establishing the revenue requirement for the first plan period.
+25 The restriction on rate case frequency in California has encouraged a great deal of ARM 26 design experimentation.
+The hybrid approach has been found to be adaptable to the diverse 27 cost trajectories of California's gas and electric utilities and has been used from time to time before and after the restructuring of the electric power industry.
 The hybrid approach has recently been used in the ARMs of Southern California Edison and the three Hawaiian Electric utilities.